Seattle – UW Graduate School Skip to content

 Graduate Student Affairs

-The office of Graduate Student Affairs (GSA) utilizes a holistic approach to supporting graduate students through student-centered services & programming, timely resources, and intentional university collaborations.
+Graduate Student Affairs (GSA) uses a holistic approach to supporting current graduate students through student-centered services & programming, timely resources, and intentional university partnerships.

-We strive to promote the success and well-being of our diverse graduate student body by offering:
+We strive to promote the well-being of our diverse graduate student body, so they can thrive and be successful at the University of Washington and beyond.

 We are a unit of The Graduate School and located on the Seattle campus.